amastrobera/java_course_proj/README.md

 ## Meals and Allergies

+The aim of this excercise is to make a software to manage a univerity canteen.
+The user must be able to set a menu (first, second, dessert or fruit courses) and save it.
+He/she should be notified of the number of cateen users that are allergic to some of the ingredients of a course, and which course it they are allergic to (first, second or third).
+There are a client and a server, and a *rough* gui.

 #### IDE

 The project was designed in NetBeans and run/debugged from there.
 The folder struture allows you to run the project in the same way if you use NetBeans.